More about Data Privacy Regulations

 Security is a key component of all new data privacy regulations, which advocate encryption as a way to prevent exposure of personal data in the event of a breach.
 If you've not done so already, you should encrypt personal data where possible, ensuring full coverage across all your infrastructure.

 You should also audit who has authorized access to your data.
 And tighten up access, where necessary, to prevent personal data falling into the wrong hands.
-Cloud Volumes ONTAP users should review all of the security hardening features to make sure your deployment is as protected as it can be.

 Stay Ahead of the Game